4 Microscale: the contractile unit

 4.3.1 Fast transient response of muscle fibers

-Our contributions focus on the fast timescale response of a muscle fiber submitted to swift load changes (Podolsky, Nolan, and Zaveler 1969; Huxley and Simmons 1971).
-Briefly, the experiment consists in stimulating a muscle fiber up to isometric tetanus, where the tension reaches a steady state value denoted by \(T_{0}\), see Figure 4.2 (a).
-A \(t=0\), a load step is applied, either in tension (soft device) or in length (hard device).
-The first milliseconds of the response are illustrated in Figure 4.2.
-Simulaneously to a length step [see (a)], the tension drops to a level \(T_{1}\) (phase 1) before rising up to a level \(T_{2}\) within a few milliseconds (phase 2).
+Our contribution focuses on the fast timescale response of a muscle fiber submitted to swift load changes (Podolsky, Nolan, and Zaveler 1969; Huxley and Simmons 1971).
+The experiment consists in stimulating a muscle fiber up to isometric tetanus, where the tension reaches a steady state value denoted by \(T_{0}\), see Figure 4.2 (a).
+A \(t=0\), a load step is applied, either in length (soft device) or in tension (hard device).
+The first milliseconds of the response are illustrated in Figure 4.2 Simulaneously to a length step [see (a)], the tension drops to a level \(T_{1}\) (phase 1) before rising up to a level \(T_{2}\) within a few milliseconds (phase 2).
 In response to a force step, the fiber shortens simultaneously by an amount \(\delta z_{1}\) (phase 1) and then more slowly by an amount \(\delta z_{2}\).

 In the following, we summarize our contribution to the understanding of the mechanics of this quick response, with a particular emphasis on the role played by the long-range elastic interactions on the syncronization of the power-strokes.